 If you are interested in engaging in undergraduate research, you have come to the right place!
-SOURCE is here to help you to get started on the exciting journey of research.
+The Undergraduate Research Office staff is here to help you get started on the exciting journey of research.
 Make an appointment with us today using My Journey to discuss your interests and explore the options available to you!
-If you need assistance scheduling an appointment, send an email to email@example.com.

 I am a first-year student.
 Can I do research?